-Infectious Disease research projects involve the discovery of biomarkers to improve diagnosis and identify potential therapeutic targets.
-Current projects underway in the laboratory, focused include research efforts in Lyme Disease, Sepsis and Influenza.
+Infectious Disease research projects involve the discovery of biomarkers to improve diagnosis, as well as deep phenotyping of human host responses in order to identify therapeutic strategies.
+Current projects underway in the laboratory, focused include research efforts in COVID-19, Lyme Disease, Sepsis and Influenza.

 Incidence has doubled over the past few decades with ~30,000 confirmed new case per year, which is likely an underestimate due to undiagnosed disease.
 Current diagnostic tests are only effective several weeks after infection since they rely on the host development of antibodies.
 Projects in our group are focusing on identifying biomarkers that can be diagnostic of infection at a much earlier time point.
 Furthermore, we are seeking to identify biomarkers predictive of response to acute antibiotic therapies to clear the infection relative to those who suffer long term consequences of the disease.
 To date, we have identified several protein biomarkers that show promise on both of these domains.